Bulk Purchasing, Market Stall, blog, Market Nosh, The BEST RESOURCE for starting a Market Stall

 There are a number of places to buy items from.
 If you find someone online selling an item you like, email them directly to ask for a BULK purchase price.
 You will be surprised at what you receive back!

-Don’t forget The Trader or Alibaba for bulk purchases.
-These are excellent sites to get your products from.
-Note, check the quantities, and delivery dates though.
+Huge online stores exist today to feed this option, like The Trader or Alibaba for bulk purchases.
+These sites sell individual to huge bulk products with shipping direct to your door from around the world.
+Check quantities and delivery dates though.
 Some could be 2 – 8 week delivery times and you would need to plan for this in your sales timetable.

-For fresh produce, visit your nearest fresh fruit and vegetable market.
+For fresh produce, visit your nearest fresh fruit and veg market.
 You can also make arrangements with online wholesalers on a ‘cash on delivery‘ basis.
-Remember to store your food appropriately and avoid contamination!

 Quality

-We have left this final item to last because this, we think, is the main reason of starting and running a business.
-As a business owner you want to provide quality to your customer, as a customer you want to receive the best quality product for the money you spend.
+As a business owner, you want to provide quality to your customers, as a customer you want to receive the best quality product for the money you spend.

-Buy the best you can for what you are selling.
-I don’t mean buying a gold plated turnip, but rather buy fresh turnips for a few pounds more than the nearly out-of-date turnips that will result in a poor quality product for your customers.
+Buy the best you can for the market space you are selling in.
+I don’t mean buying a gold-plated turnip, but rather buying fresh turnips for a few pounds more than the nearly out-of-date turnips that will result in a poor-quality product for your customers.

-If you offer a wrapping service, put good paper on the item and rather charge an additional £1.00 than to give an item that looks low quality.
+If you offer a wrapping service, use quality paper on the item and charge an additional £1.00 than provide a service which looks cheap and nasty.

 Pitfalls

-With every opportunity there will always be a negatives you need to consider.
+With every opportunity, there will always be negatives that need to be considered.
 The same is true for bulk purchasing.
 Consider the distance and time you are dedicating to gain the ‘cheapest’ deal.
-It may initially be cheap but other factors may make it vastly more expensive and cut into your profit.
+It may initially be cheap but other factors may make it vastly more expensive and cut into your profit margin.

 Storage space will at some point become an issue.
-If you only have a small apartment you will need to keep items that you have purchased in bulk somewhere and living with them all around you may inhibit your own life.
-Consider a lock up or a self-storage option for a smaller cost.
-Maybe even a friends garage, while you get set up!
+If you only have a small apartment you will need to keep items that you have bulk purchased somewhere and living with them all around you may inhibit your own life.
+Consider a lock-up or a self-storage option for a smaller cost.
+Maybe even a friend’s garage, while you get set up!

-Planning your sales is key too.
-If a product has a lead time of 6-8 weeks, that means you cannot sell that product for 6-8 weeks.
-So what will you sell in the meantime?
-You will need to start organising your time and selling schedule a little more systematically.
-(Look at the resource page to help you get started)
+If a product has a lead time (for delivery) of 6-8 weeks, it means you cannot sell that product for 6-8 weeks.
+What will you sell in the meantime?

 Conclusion

-Consider your options when it comes sourcing the best items.
-Time, and distance are just as important as storage and strategic planning.
+Consider your options when it comes to sourcing the best items.
+Time and distance are just as important as storage and strategic planning.

 Similar Posts